Visual profiler for Python

 All Python and

 pip install vprof

-python setup.py deps_install && python setup.py build_ui && python setup.py install
+python3 setup.py deps_install && python3 setup.py build_ui && python3 setup.py install

 vprof -c <config> <src>

 <config> is a combination of supported modes:

 c- CPU flame graph ⚠️ Not available for windows #62